Lissy93/dashy/docs/troubleshooting.md

 ## Healthcheck Failing in Docker

-If `docker ps` shows the Dashy container as `unhealthy`, it means the periodic healthcheck (`yarn health-check`, run every 5 minutes by default) couldn't reach the local server.
+If `docker ps` shows the Dashy container as `unhealthy`, the periodic healthcheck (`node services/healthcheck.js`, run every 5 minutes by default) couldn't reach the local server.

 ### SSL-enabled Dashy